Custom Validator¶

 ValidationAcceptor

-This usually ends up as a small class plus one registry setup point.
+This is usually a small class plus one registry setup point.

 A concrete example¶